 Step 3: Decide settlement terms

-Thirdly, you should determine the settlement terms you want to outline in the demand letter template.
+Thirdly, you should determine the settlement terms you want to outline in the template for the demand letter.
 Settlement terms will often cover the deadline to carry out the demands and alternative solutions that would equally resolve the dispute.
 A deadline of two to 6 weeks is commonly used; this leaves enough time for the recipient to agree and fulfill the demands.

 Step 4: Write and send the demand letter

-The demand letter should be written once all the details that will be included are determined.
-You can also consult a sample when writing your own letter.
-Another option is to use a customized demand letter template that suits your purpose.
+This letter should be written once all the details that will be included are determined.
+You can also consult a sample when writing your letter.
+Another option is to use a customized template for a demand letter that suits your purpose.
 Ensure that it covers all the pertinent information so that your cause is airtight and the recipient doesn’t identify weak points in your argument.

 Step 5: File a lawsuit